auth0/docs/articles/architecture-scenarios/mobile-api/part-3.md

 Refresh Tokens must be stored securely by an application since they do not expire and allow a user to remain authenticated essentially forever.
 If Refresh Tokens are compromised or you no longer need them, you can revoke the Refresh Tokens using the [Authentication API](/api/authentication#revoke-refresh-token).
 :::

-To refresh your Access Token, perform a `POST` request to the `/oauth/token` endpoint using the `refresh_token` from your authorization result.
+To refresh your Access Token, perform a `POST` request to the `/oauth/token` endpoint using the Refresh Token from your authorization result.

 A [Refresh Token](/tokens/refresh-token/current) will only be present if you included the `offline_access` scope in the previous authorization request and  enabled __Allow Offline Access__ for your API in the Dashboard.